Associate Professor of Korean History; Fellow of Wolfson College

 - 'The biological standard of living in pre-Modern Korea: Determinants of height of militia recruits during the Choson dynasty'.
 Economics and Human Biology 24 (2017): 104-110.
 Co-author with Seong Ho Jun and Daniel Schwekendiek.

 - Korea's Premier Collection of Classical literature: Selections from So Kojong's (1420-1488) Tongmunson.
-University of Hawai'i Press, 2018.
+University of Hawai'i Press, forthcoming 2019.
 Co-translator and co-author with Xin Wei.